 What does it mean if, in addition to cancer, my report says there are also other polyps such as adenomatous polyps (adenomas) or hyperplastic polyps?

 Colon polyps are common.
 Hyperplastic polyps are typically benign (not cancer or pre-cancer) and are not a cause for concern.
 But the different types of adenomatous polyps (adenomas) need to be removed.
 Still, if polyps are present in addition to cancer elsewhere in the colon, they don’t usually affect the treatment or follow-up of the cancer.

 What does it mean if mucin or colloid is mentioned in my report?

 Mucin is produced by the colon to help lubricate the colon.
 Colon cancers that produce large amounts of mucin are referred to as mucinous or colloid adenocarcinomas.
 Typically when it is present on a biopsy, it will not affect treatment.

-What does it mean if my biopsy report mentions special studies such as microsatellite instability and MSH2, MSH6, MLH1, and PMS2?
+What does it mean if my biopsy report mentions special tests such as microsatellite instability (MSI) and MSH2, MSH6, MLH1, and PMS2?

-In some colon cancers, special laboratory testing may reveal an abnormality referred to as microsatellite instability or MSI.
-Microsatellite instability is associated with defects (mutations) in several genes including MSH2, MSH6, MLH1, and PMS2.
-These gene defects can lead to a disease called hereditary non-polyposis colon cancer (HNPCC) or Lynch syndrome.
-If your cancer is found to have MSI, your doctor may recommend genetic counseling and testing for this disease.
+In some colon cancers, special lab tests may reveal an abnormality referred to as microsatellite instability or MSI in the cancer cells.
+Microsatellite instability is associated with defects (mutations) in several mismatch repair (MMR) genes, including MSH2, MSH6, MLH1, and PMS2.
+Inherited defects in these genes can lead to a disease called Lynch syndrome or hereditary non-polyposis colon cancer (HNPCC).

-MSI test results may affect your treatment, for example early-stage cancers with MSI may need to be given more aggressive treatment than other early-stage cancers.
+MSI test results may also affect your colon cancer treatment.
+For example, early-stage cancers with low levels of MSI (or no MSI) may need to be given more aggressive treatment than other early-stage cancers.